martenscs/my-account/README.md

     http://bugs.jquery.com/ticket/12698

-2. This sample uses the OAuth 2 implicit grant for retrieving access tokens, and sessionStorage for temporarily persisting them for use by client scripts in the browser.
+2. This sample uses the OAuth 2 implicit grant for retrieving access tokens, and sessionStorage for temporarily persisting data for use by client scripts in the browser.
 You should not do the same in your own applications without considering the security implications of this approach.
 When using the implicit grant, the access tokens are exposed to the user and potentially other applications with access to the user's browser.
 Additionally, sessionStorage is scoped per origin and window/tab, which makes it accessible to other applications running on the same server and port (Data